luhang-HPU/poseidon-docs/source/Getting_Started/Programming/BFV.md

 - **plain** const Plaintext &plain): The plaintext.
 - **res** (vector<uint32_t> &): The result of message.

-: A function used to decode a plaintext polynomial into a complex number vector.
+Usage: It is used to decode a plaintext into a vector of integer.

 <br>

 ### 2. Plaintext matrix class : **<font color='red'><span id="MatrixPlain">MatrixPlain</span> </font>**

-**Description**: MatrixPlain is a class for storing plaintext matrix information.
+**Description**: MatrixPlain is a class for storing plaintext matrix.

 **Members**: